-Lesson 5: "5" Royales: "Dedicated to The One I Love" (OPTIONAL) Vocabulary List rousing: (adjective) causing excitement.
+Lesson 5: "5" Royales: "Dedicated to The One I Love" (OPTIONAL) Vocabulary List -Teacher's Copy groundbreaking: (adjective) used to describe someone or something that introduces something new, such as a new way of performing.

 Billboard Charts rank each week the most popular songs in the United States #1 through #100.
 The results are published in Billboard magazine.